 There are three basic factors which need to be taken into consideration in bowing.
 Get a good balance between these three and and even a beginner can make a great sound.

 • Bow weight: More weight makes a loud sound and less makes a quiet sound, anything from a raspy roar down to the barest whisper.
-The first rule of good violin bowing is to give the bow to the instrument and let the instrument take the weight of the bow and arm, helps you to find the best sound you want to produce.
+The first rule of good violin bowing is to give the bow to the instrument and let the instrument take the weight of the bow and your arm.
+This empowers you to find the best sound you want to produce.

 • Bow speed: The second rule of violin bowing is that pulling the bow quickly across the string will make a loud sound and pulling it slowly will make a quiet sound.

 My e-book 40 Great Games to Teach Straight Bowing has been compiled to provide a useful resource of violin bowing strategies and fun music games for teachers and parents which will engage a child’s imagination as well as the senses.
 When learning violin bowing, children can become very frustrated, by the complexity of keeping the bow straight.
 These games teach using three different senses, sight, hearing and kinesthetic.
-Today’s child is used to being entertained, so you will find plenty here to make learning basic violin bowing interesting and fun with fun music games for children.
+Today’s child is used to being entertained, so you will find plenty here to make learning basic straight bowing interesting and fun.

 Return to Music in Practice Home Page